La-Kirby-Team/BDR-Project/readme.md

 Once installed, the system offers the following options:
 - **Add New Wines:** Navigate to the "Add Wine" section and fill out the wine's details.
 - **View Stock Levels:** Go to the "Inventory" section to see real-time data on wine quantities.
-- **Record Sales:** Enter the "Sales" section, select the wine sold, enter the quantity, and provide customer details.
+- **Remove Wines:** Enter the "Remove Wine" section, select the wine to be removed, specify the quantity, and provide a reason for the removal (e.g., sold, gifted, damaged).
-- **Generate Reports:** Access the "Reports" section to view detailed information about stock levels, low-stock alerts, and sales.
+- **View History:** Access the "History" section to view a detailed record of wines added and removed, including dates, reasons for removal, and supplier information for added wines.

 ---

 ## Future Improvements

-- **Enhanced Reporting:** Adding more detailed analytics on sales trends and popular wine categories.
+- **Enhanced Reporting:** Adding more detailed analytics on the history of wine removals and additions.
 - **Supplier Management:** Creating more robust supplier management features, such as contact history and automatic reorder options.
-- **Mobile Version:** Building a mobile-friendly version of the app for wine cave owners on the go, allowing for quick stock updates and sales entries via smartphones.
+- **Mobile Version:** Building a mobile-friendly version of the app for wine cave owners on the go, allowing for quick stock updates and wine removals via smartphones.